Foetal Anomaly 3D/4D Ultrasound

 To all who have made mistakes as I have,

-To all whose humility increases with their knowledge of the most fascinating subject, this book is dedicated. “
+To all who humility increases with their knowledge of the most fascinating subject, this book is dedicated. "

 (Professor Ian Donald in his book, Practical Obstetrics Problems)